yuriy3122/CloudBackup/README.md

 * Web UI wizard for creating scheduled VM backups.
 * Forwarding notifications on backup statuses to email via custom SMTP services.
 * Restore both individual disks and complete configurations of virtual machines in the cloud.

+## Modules
+* Common
+ - Implementation of basic backup functionality that is used in other modules.
+* Model
+  - Declaration of basic entities in the DDD concept
+* Repository
+  - Implementation of the "Repository" pattern concept - abstraction of access to the data store, simplification of the data quering.
+* Services
+  - Implementing common business tasks.
+* JobProcessorApp
+  - Implementing a background process to perform scheduled backups.
+* Management
+  - Implementation of backend controllers and web interface for creating backup tasks.
+* UnitTests
+   - Implementation of Unit tests using Moq library.

 ## How To Use